-- 1. Construction (project) stage

-- 2. Operational stage
+- 1. Construction (project) stage - 2.
+Operational stage

 The methodology for rating in each of these stages is explained below.

-Rating construction (project) stage annuity and HAM road projects For annuity and HAM road projects that are under implementation, the rating factors in construction/project stage risks.
-Key such risks are listed below.
-Table 1: Key risks in annuity and HAM road projects in the construction stage Key project risks Explanation - annuity roads Explanation - HAM roads Implementation risk Road projects span several kilometres.
+Rating construction (project) stage annuity and HAM road projects

+For annuity and HAM road projects that are under implementation, the rating factors in construction/project stage risks.
+Key risks are listed below.

+Table 1: Key risks in annuity and NHAI HAM road projects in the construction stage

+Risks Annuity roads HAM roads Implementation Road projects span several kilometers.
 Hence, factors such as land acquisition, environmental clearances and delay in contracts may hamper timely implementation.
 Most clearances and permits are to be sought on an ongoing basis.
 Terrain complexity such as hills, forests and proximity to rivers makes execution more complicated.
 HAM projects fare better in implementation risk front due to the presence of certain specific features.
-Firstly, there is an 80% ROW before the work begins.
+Firstly, 80% ROW is available before the work begins.
 Also, in the event of delays in handing over required ROW by NHAI within the stipulated time, there is an option to descope or delink.
 In such instances, the PCOD is given for the completed stretch and annuity payments are received.
-This feature minimises the risk of delay in project completion which in road projects arises primarily due to land acquisition issues.
-Funding risk Availability of funding, both debt and equity, is critical for timely project completion.
+This feature minimises the risk of delay in project completion which in road projects arises primarily due to land acquisition issues Funding Availability of funding, both debt and equity, is critical for timely project completion.
 The concessioning authority's support for 40% of the construction cost in HAM projects reduces this risk to some extent.
-Technology risk The technology for construction of roads is well established.
-CRISIL also factors in the track record of the sponsor with regard to timely completion of projects, postimplementation debt-servicing ability, and liquidity, when rating annuity and HAM projects in the construction stage.
+Technology The technology for construction of roads is well established.

+CRISIL Ratings also factors in the track record of the sponsor with regard to timely completion of projects, postimplementation debt-servicing ability, and liquidity, when rating annuity and HAM projects in the construction stage.

-Rating operational annuity and HAM road projects Major risk factors in operational annuity and HAM road projects are highlighted below: Table 2: Key risks in operational annuity and HAM road projects
+Rating operational annuity and HAM road projects

+Major risk factors in operational annuity and HAM road projects are highlighted below:

+Table 2: Key risks in operational annuity and HAM road projects

+Risks Annuity roads HAM roads

+Demand No demand risk (fixed semi-annual payments from NHAI or the state government without linkage to traffic on the road) No demand risk (annuity payments from NHAI or the state government along with interest on residual annuities, and inflation-linked maintenance charges without linkage to traffic on the road)

+Price No price risk

-Annuity roads HAM roads Demand No demand risk (fixed semi-annual payments from NHAI or the state government without linkage to traffic on the road) No demand risk (annuity payments from NHAI or the state government along with interest on residual annuities, and inflation-linked maintenance charges without linkage to traffic on the road) Price No price risk Cost Risk due to inadequacy of maintenance estimates of the road to account for actual maintenance cost Risk due to aggressive bidding leading to inadequate maintenance compensation compared to actual cost Inflation and interest rate risk Fixed inflow leads to inflation risk on maintenance cost front and interest rate risk on debt servicing front.
+Risks Annuity roads HAM roads Cost Risk due to inadequacy of maintenance estimates of the road to account for actual maintenance cost Risk due to aggressive bidding leading to inadequate maintenance compensation compared to actual cost Inflation and interest rate risk Fixed inflow leads to inflation risk on maintenance cost front and interest rate risk on debt servicing front.
 Both interest rate and inflation risks are minimised as the inflow is linked to benchmark interest and inflation rates.
+However, residual risks remain due to possible adverse co-movement of these rates vis-à-vis cost indices.
+Counterparty Risk due to delay in payment of annuities that could lead to liquidity mismatches, thereby affecting ability to service debt on time.

-Methodology to assess operational annuity and HAM projects Overview of CRISIL methodology for assessment of operational annuity and HAM road projects
+Methodology to assess operational annuity and HAM projects

+Overview of CRISIL Ratings' methodology for assessment of operational annuity and HAM road projects